rackerlabs/technical-blog/_posts/2018-12-03-oracle-subledger-accounting.md

 Because SLA provides the power to modify accounting as needed, after the seeded rules are modified and validated, you won't need to repeatedly revise data in the tables.
-Every time that `Create Accounting` is run from the Subledger, it will produce the desired accounting results.
+When `Create Accounting` runs from the Subledger, it produces the desired accounting results.
 In addition, you can define different rules for all the Subledgers.

 ### Differences between Subledger versions